keboola/developers-docs/extend/generic-extractor/config/mappings.md

 This picks the first item (remember that arrays indexes are [zero-based](/extend/generic-extractor/tutorial/json/#references)) and places it in the `primary-address` table.
-Analogously, the `addresses.1` mapping picks the second item from the `addressess` array and stores it in the `secondary-address` table.
+Analogously, the `addresses.1` mapping picks the second item from the `addresses` array and stores it in the `secondary-address` table.

 See the [full example](todo:068-mapping-tables-nested-array).